rhobs/configuration/docs/sop/observatorium.md

 ### Impact

-If there is an unusual drop in traffic/ingestion rate, a *symptom* is that some data loss may happen or that data is not correctly forwarded from Thanos Query -> Thanos Receive.
+If there is an unusual drop in traffic/ingestion rate, a *symptom* is that some data loss may happen or that data is not correctly forwarded to Thanos Receive.
 As a consequence, less data is forwarded to Object Storage.

 ### Summary